 Now, the most important question: are you thinking about running a 50k, or are you committed to it?
 It’s important to respect the distance, and this means respecting your body by preparing it correctly for such a big challenge.
 It’s a long journey, but we can tell you that your training and race can be two specific things: training for and finishing a 50k is fun, and it’s also incredibly satisfying.
 Running your first 50k is great for self-confidence: you’ll feel awesome.

-So when I decide to run a 50k, my motivation and drive is mostly to get faster, and to take myself totally out of my comfort zone.
-So, let’s find your motivation, your driving point–what might it be?
+So, back to the topic of motivation.
+When I decide to run a 50k, my motivation and drive is mostly to get faster, and to take myself totally out of my comfort zone.
+So, let’s find your motivation, your driving point–what is it for you?
 In any case, you’ll inspire your family, friends and the people around you and make them really proud…so that’s a starting point, right?

 Which race should you choose?

-Here you can find some good search tools for finding a race that’s close to you/best fits your schedule:
+Here are some good search tools for finding a race that’s close to you/best fits your schedule:

 How demanding is the training?

 A quick note on the importance of consistency: in training for a 50k, there are four workouts per week which are “key,” i.e. they can’t be skipped.
-Plus, when you’re training, your plan should be designed to bring you slowly and steadily to be able to handle the race itself.
-This means that when you complete one week’s training, that gives you the “go ahead” to move forward to the next week’s training safely.
+Plus, your 50k training plan should be designed to build slowly, steadily and consistently so you’ll be able to handle the race itself.
+This means that when you complete one week’s training, it gives you the “go ahead” to safely move forward to the next week’s training.